The Web of Fear

 Sue: Where did they get the bread to make these sandwiches?

 Sue: I like to know these things.
-They used to have a food machine but I don’t remember seeing a setting for bread.
-I can’t see the Doctor popping into Sainsburys or Tescos to stock up on supplies when he just happens to land near a shop.
-But I guess it’s possible.
+They used to have a food machine, but I don’t remember seeing a setting for bread.
+And I can’t imagine the Doctor popping into Sainsbury’s or Tesco’s to stock up on supplies when he just happens to land near a shop, either.
+But it’s possible, I guess.

-Me: It’s a space-time machine.
-I’m guessing that it can bake bread.
+Me: It’s a space-time machine, Sue.
+I’m pretty sure it can bake bread.

-Me: Jesus, even Pixley doesn’t go into this kind of detail.
+Me: Jesus, even Andrew Pixley doesn’t go into this kind of detail.

-Deep within some underground tunnels, the British army have more things on their minds than bread (although they could murder a nice cup of tea).
+Deep inside some underground tunnels, the British army have more important things on their minds than bread (although they could murder a nice cup of tea).

 The Web of FearSue: It’s UNIT!